- Stilt fishermen in Galle

 Day 14 Beruwala to UK

-After breakfast travel to Colombo Airport for your return flight.
-Arrive for your included UK VIP door-to-door travel service.
+Travel to Colombo Airport for your return flight, arriving for your included UK door-to-door travel service home.
+B

 Sri Lankka's 'Gold Coast'

 After your tour, extend your stay in Sri Lanka at the Cinnamon Bey (4Q+) giving you a full week on its golden west coast.